tmatic-trading/crypto-platform/README.md

 * REFER - the EMI part of "clOrdID" field.
 E.g. REFER = "myBot" for ```{"clOrdID": "1109594183.myBot"}```
 * MARKET - name of the exchange.
 * CURRENCY - currency of a transaction or funding.
-* SYMBOL - unique instrument symbol within the exchange corresponding to the ticker, with the exception of the spot category, where the symbol matches "baseCoin/quoteCoin", examble "BTC/USDT".
+* TICKER - instrument symbol is the same as presented in the exchange API.
-* TICKER - symbol of the instrument in the exchange classification, for example “XBTUSD”.
+* SYMBOL - unique instrument symbol within the exchange corresponding to the ticker, with the exception of the spot category, where the symbol matches as "instrument baseCoin / instrument quoteCoin", examble "BTC/USDT".
 * CATEGORY - instrument category.
-Possible values: "linear", "inverse", "quanto", "spot", "option".
+Possible values ​​depend on the specific exchange.
+Example: "linear", "inverse", "quanto", "spot", "option", etc.
 * SIDE - side of a transaction: "Buy", "Sell", "Fund" - "funding".
 * QTY - transaction volume.
 * QTY_REST - rest of transaction volume after partial execution.